 Participation - Participate in class discussions and activities.
 Demonstrate that you have an interest in the subject matter.
+Submit hours, paperwork and assignments on time and in the appropriate format.

 Responsibility/Accountability - Professionals take responsibility for their actions and are accountable.
 This can occur at multiple levels but generally consists of completing assignments on time, submitting work that is of the appropriate quality, honoring commitments and owning up to mistakes.